Terms and Conditions

 Tempering Valves: Unless explicitly informed by the Client, it shall be assumed that all tempering valves are clearly visible and located in close proximity to the hot water system.
 If additional tempering valve(s) require replacement or removal, the cost associated with investigating, locating and replacement shall be the sole responsibility of the client.

-Dirt and Grime in the water service: CMPS shall not be responsible for dirt or grime in the water service unless directly the result of negligence.
-In the event that taps, valves or toilets require purging, the associated Service cost shall be the sole responsibility of the client.
+Dirt and Grime in the water service: The undertaking of plumbing work often results in dirt or grime becoming present in the water service following completion of the Works due to natural disturbance.
+CMPS shall not be responsible for dirt or grime in the water service because this is outside of CMPS’ control.
+In the event that removal of dirt and grime and any associated work is required following completion of works by CMPS, the associated costs shall be the sole responsibility of the client.

 Restoration: CMPS will take care when supplying the Goods or Services to minimise any disturbance or damage to surrounding areas including walls, ceilings, floors, garden beds and paint.
 Any repair or restoration required after the supply of the Goods or Services is not included in Supplier’s quotation and must be carried out at Client’s cost.